gillian-guide/gillian-guide.github.io/docs/en/downgrading/index.md

 title: Downgrading
-description: Downgrading either radio or the game version back to the retail version - or both.
+description: Downgrading the radio and/or the game version back to the retail version.

 # Downgrading